n0tic/SteamServerCreationTool/README.md

 -nographics -batchmode -name "MyFirstServer" -port 2456 -world "DedicatedServer" -password "SomePasswordHere"

-If this would be valid information the server would then run the server and monitor that process.
-If this window is closed or the server is crashed, the server will automatically be restarted as the StartServerScript is protecting the process.
-In order to stop the server from restarting you need to close the StartServerScript first.
+If this would be valid information, the script would then run the server and monitor that process.
+If this window is closed or the server has crashed, the server will automatically be restarted as the StartServerScript is protecting the process.
+In order to stop the server from restarting you need to close the StartServerScript first - Alternatively, select Y to terminate the process; When prompted.

-NOTE: The StartServerScript will only cover the update and the server protection loop (launch of the server).
-If there are any problems connecting to the server, server crashes or the server is miss configured.
+NOTE: If there are any problems connecting to the server, server crashes or the server is miss configured.
 You'll need to configure that yourself by looking up a guide.
+This has nothing to do with the script itself.
 Good luck!

 # Requirements
 - Internet Connection